 The overall goal is safely improving both strength and conditioning.
 And “intensity” just means “a little further than yesterday.”
 We are not taskmasters.
 We are fitness professionals who are 100 percent invested in your long-term health and fitness.
 Is the work challenging?
 Yes, but it’s tailored to your needs, and the results will make the work very worthwhile.
 We apply these same principles to the mobility and flexibility work that’s included in every class.

-An example of an entire class is below.
+An example of an entire session is below.
 Don’t worry if you don’t know what the movements are.
 You will learn them in your introductory sessions.
-All classes are led by a qualified coach.
+All workouts are led by a qualified coach.
 You will receive constant instruction and supervision.

 - Rowing warm-up